- 1 Week trek

 - We charge an additional Rs 3000 as Service Charge per person to process the Trekking Permit and to counter the differential of various permit fees inside Kanchendzongha National park for Non Indian nationals.
 It is indeed expensive to send someone to Gangtok for processing the Trekking Permit and get it back at the respective trek base like Yuksom, Hilley, Uttarey etc.

-Do carry multiple copies (both hard and soft versions) of your recent passport size photos and photocopies of your documents (Passport/Visa/ILP) to avoid a showstopper on mountains!
+Do carry multiple copies (both hard and soft versions) of your recent passport size photo and photocopies of your documents (Passport/Visa/ILP) to avoid any showstopper on mountains!

 Duration: 5 days of trek; NJP/Bagdogra to NJP return in 7 days.

 Prerequisite: Ideal for beginners/first Himalayan trek.
 Descent is steep and sustained.

 Seasons: March to May (Spring/Summer) and October to January (Fall/Winter)

 Further Option: From Singalila Pass descent to Phalut in West Bengal via Toriphuley and then move out via Gorkhey and Rimbick.
 75 Km long Moderate grade trek.

 Access: Trek starting point is Hilley and end point is Uttarey.